mahmoud/sedimental/entries/curricula/enterprise_python.md

 ## Gathering requirements

+First, identify your customer and other project stakeholders.
+They define the standards to which the product will be held.
+Consumer products without a definite customers have a bit of a problem.
+Enterprise products without customers have a big problem.
+And no, "everyone" is not a valid customer.

-First, define the aspects of a software component.
+Second, define the aspects of a software component.
 The vocabulary of requirements.

   * Performance